Dirac leptogenesis from asymmetry wash-in via scatterings: Introduction

 However, Dirac neutrinos also have the potential to generate a matter-antimatter asymmetry, as demonstrated in Ref.~\cite{Dick:1999je}.
 In this scenario, the smallness of the Dirac-neutrino mass term effectively decouples the right-handed neutrino partners $\nu_R$ from the rest of the SM plasma.
 Without ever violating the lepton number, it becomes possible to create an effective lepton asymmetry by hiding an opposite asymmetry in the decoupled $\nu_R$ sector~\cite{Dick:1999je}.
 Similar to the seesaw case, fulfilling Sakharov's out-of-equilibrium condition typically involves the decay of heavy particles~\cite{Dick:1999je, Heeck:2023lxl}.

 Interestingly, since the $\nu_R$ themselves are out of equilibrium, Dirac leptogenesis offers the possibility to satisfy Sakharov's conditions without actually involving the decay of heavy particles, $X_i$.
 As we show in this paper, it opens up a new variant of the mechanism in which the temperature of our universe never reached the heavy particle's mass scale while generating the asymmetry through freeze-in due to $2\to 2$ scatterings of SM particles and $\nu_R$.
 However, $CPT$ invariance and unitarity constraints~\cite{Kolb:1979qa, Dolgov:1979mz, Hook:2011tk, Baldes:2014gca} introduce additional conditions on the viability of the simple Dirac-leptogenesis models outlined in Ref.~\cite{Heeck:2023lxl}.
-In particular, flavor-blind models require the existence of at least three different final states in the scattering of $\nu_R$ for a non-vanishing asymmetry, as present in the case of $X_i$ being a leptoquark, \ie~model \textit{c} in~\cite{Heeck:2023lxl}.
-While the source term for the $\nu_R$ asymmetry in the Boltzmann equation is still vanishing, an asymmetry can be produced via wash-in~\cite{Domcke:2020quw}.
-In fact, we show that this contribution is large enough to explain the observed baryon asymmetry, $Y_{\Delta B} \simeq 0.9\times 10^{-10}$~\cite{Davidson:2008bu, Planck:2018vyg}, rendering Dirac leptogenesis via scatterings a viable scenario.
+In particular, the existence of at least three different final states in the scattering of $\nu_R$ is required for a non-vanishing asymmetry, as present in the case of $X_i$ being a leptoquark, \ie~model \textit{c} in~\cite{Heeck:2023lxl}.
+While the source term for the $\nu_R$ asymmetry in the Boltzmann equation is still vanishing, an asymmetry can be produced via wash-in~\cite{Domcke:2020quw}, provided there exists at least one additional effectively conserved charge such as right-handed electron number.
+In this work, we restrict ourselves to temperatures above $T\sim \unit[3\times 10^{13}]{GeV}$, where QCD sphalerons, except for the top Yukawa, are inefficient in coupling quark chemical potentials, thereby ensuring the presence of such conditions.
+We demonstrate that the resulting wash-in contribution is large enough to explain the observed baryon asymmetry, $Y_{\Delta B} \simeq 0.9\times 10^{-10}$~\cite{Davidson:2008bu, Planck:2018vyg}, rendering Dirac leptogenesis via scatterings a viable scenario.
 To the best of our knowledge, the underlying mechanism -- a combination of wash-in and freeze-in of the nonequilibrium particle density -- has not been considered in the literature before.

 The remainder of the paper is structured as follows.
 In Sec.~\ref{sec:model}, we introduce the leptoquark model used throughout the study.
 We compute the scattering asymmetry and discuss the Boltzmann equations in Secs.~\ref{sec:asymmetry} and \ref{sec:boltzmann}, respectively.
 The implications for the baryon asymmetry are discussed in Sec.~\ref{sec:implications}.
 We conclude in Sec.~\ref{sec:conclusions}.